OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 ```
 * `enabled` controls whether the network module should be enabled.
 * If a modem is wireless, its strength will be set to the value of `modemStrength` setting.
-* `ports` is a list with ports which the program will listen.
+* `ports` is a list containing ports which the program will listen on.
   * Left part (`"6667"`), obviously, is a port to listen on.
   * Right part can be one of two values: `true`, which means a port is *not* filtered, or a list with white-listed addresses (or their parts).
-In this example, the program will accept connections on a port 6667 only from sender starting with `"519187"`.
+In this example, the program will accept connections on a port 6667 only from senders with their address starting with `"519187"`.

 ### Commands
 * `"userName", "auth", <pass>` - authenticate to the server.
-* `"userName", "msg", <someMsg>` - send message or command to the server.
+* `"userName", "msg", <someMsg>` - send a message or command to the server.
 * `"userName", "quit"[, reason]` - close a connection.

 ### Passwords
 As you could see, you need a password to authenticate.
 Where should you take it?
-* If there is no password for a username (or that username hasn't ever been used), you should give an empty string (`""`) as a password.
+* If there is no password for a username (or that username hasn't ever been used), you should give an empty string (`""`) as the password.
-* But if there is, you should use it as a `<pass>` argument.
+* But if there is, you should use it as the `<pass>` argument.
-* Use `/pass <pass>` to set a password for a username.
-If you omit the argument, a password will be unset.
+* Use `/pass [pass]` to set the password for a username.
+If you omit the argument, the password will be unset.
   * Passwords are saved in a configuration file as their MD5 hashes.